 The answer seems simple but there are a few things to consider.
 So let’s get to it.

 Here are the four sections I’ll cover in this post:

 - 3 Factors that Shorten GoPro Battery Life (jump to section)

-- Average Battery Life for GoPro Hero4 and Hero5 (jump to section)
+- Average Battery Life for all GoPro Models: Hero8 back to Hero4 (jump to section)